mollywoodnini/ga-z270x-ug/README.md

 It's important to pick FakeSMC or VirtualSMC and not change it once installed.
 I have noticed negative effects from changing to one or the other.
 In particular with Adobe apps.
 An unexplained freeze happens not longer after opening one.
 I noticed this after going from FakeSMC to VirtualSMC.
 I switched back to FakeSMC but the damage had been done.
 I simply reinstalled and the problem has since went away.

+I do not use an NVMe SSD, I use SATAIII.
+As such, my EFI build lacks the appropriate `nvme.efi` driver.
+If you need this you can easily get it from Clover installer.

 ## BIOS

 BIOS Page